 How does shading and dirt affect the performance of my panels?

 For most panels, shading or dirt on just one of the parts of a solar panel will result in a significant loss of power from that panel.
-LG panels enable solar collection to bypass a shade cell.
-So say there is a bird dropping on an individual solar cell within a panel, it will not adversely affect the rest of the panel.
-With panels connected together in strings down to the inverter, loss in one panel may affect the performance of other panels in the string, not just the one that is shaded.
+When panels are connected together in strings down to the inverter, loss in one panel may affect the performance of other panels in the string, not just the one that is shaded.
+Where shading is significant optimised string inverters or individual micro inverters are recommended.